FOSH-following-demand/thermostatic-water-bath/README.md

-# equipment_repository_template

-This is a template repository. should be used as a guideline by people/groups developing equipment in this project

-Readme can have a link to all the relevant files/documents and can/should be used to give examples of data collected with the device as well as the rational behind its construction.

-Should also have mentions to code of conduct and contributing guidelines.

 # Open Source thermostatic wather bath
 In testing laboratories, it is always useful to keep reagents or tests that are for analysis at certain temperatures.